Table of Contents

 - Confirmation: with either 1) Saline infusion test (Infusion of saline will decrease aldosterone levels in normal patients) or 2) Oral Sodium Loading

-Cushing syndrome means an abnormal increase in cortisol level.
+Cushing syndrome is an abnormal increase in cortisol levels.

 - A) Iatrogenic: exogenous steroids (most common)